platformsh/platformsh-docs/docs/src/frameworks/drupal7/multi-site.md

 [Organic Groups](https://www.drupal.org/project/og), or [Workbench Access](https://www.drupal.org/project/workbench_access).

 ## Using Domain Access
-Of course Platform.sh supports the Domain Access module, as it supports anything Drupal.
+Platform.sh has broad support for custom Drupal modules, including the Domain Access module.

 If the multiple sites are part of the same project this makes sense.